Nilrudra1999/Understanding-DSA/notes/Iterative_algorithms.md

 In python, we can count the number of times the loop will run as i=1 ... i=(n+1) thus the loop will run (n) times.<br>
 The we also add 1 for calling the range function which has a constant time complexity O(1).<br>
-When the range() function is called we can typically calculate the number of times a loop will run in relation to (n) using this formula $n - y + x$.
-Where range(y, n + x), so in the case of the above code we could say $n - 1 + 1 = n$.
-If the loop adds a third parameter for the range function like so: range(1, y+1, 2) we can take the initial formula and divide it by that number, which is the value used to iterate through the loop.
+When the range() function is called we can typically calculate the number of times a loop will run in relation to (n).
+If the loop adds a third parameter for the range function like so: range(1, y+1, 2) we can take the initial runtime and divide it by that number, which is the value used to iterate through the loop.

 ### C++